-Penn Highlands Brookville was unable to address certain specific objectives and strategies in its Implementation Strategy Plan due to significant constraints in resources and staffing.
+Penn Highlands DuBois and Penn Highlands Clearfield were unable to address certain specific objectives and strategies in the Implementation Strategy Plan due to significant constraints in resources and staffing.
 The limited availability of financial and human resources hindered their ability to fully execute the comprehensive strategies initially outlined.
 Staffing shortages posed a critical challenge, affecting the hospital's capacity to allocate sufficient personnel to various initiatives.
 This shortage impacted the ability to sustain long-term projects and effectively manage additional workloads.
 Consequently, the need to prioritize essential services and immediate operational requirements led to deferring some strategic objectives in the ISP.
-This prudent decision was necessary to maintain the quality of patient care and operational stability, ensuring that the community's most critical needs were met within the constraints faced by Penn Highlands Brookville.
+This prudent decision was necessary to maintain the quality of patient care and operational stability, ensuring that the community's most critical needs were met within the constraints faced by Penn Highlands DuBois and Penn Highlands Clearfield.

 While still important to the community's health, the identified objectives and strategies will be further evaluated in the 2024 ISP phase.
-Penn Highlands Brookville will continue to meet the needs of its community through existing health/human and clinical services in collaboration and partnership with other healthcare and community organizations.
+Penn Highlands DuBois and Penn Highlands Clearfield will continue to meet the needs of their communities through existing health/human and clinical services in collaboration and partnership with other healthcare and community organizations.